 Q. My flowers bloom in the spring, very vibrant colors then by mid summer I lose all color and the mop heads turn brown.
 I have a sprinkler system so the plants get a lot of water.
 I never lost a plant, just the flowers turning brown.
 I have never added any amendments since they were planted in 2008 nor pruned them for fear of them not flowering the following year.
 They are getting quite large and I would like to cut them back.
 These are Endless Summer¨ hydrangeas.
 Can you tell me what may cause this?

-A. Could it be that the blooms are burning in the sun?
 They may need some shade as the hot sun tends to drain the pigments

 should be done after flowering so that you don't lose bloom.
 Some of the new wood blooming varieties